-At June 30, 2023 September 30, 2023, we had cash, cash equivalents and investments of \$334.3 million \$309.5 million.
+At September 30, 2023 March 31, 2024, we had cash, cash equivalents and short-term investments of \$309.5 million \$331.2 million.
 The investments were held in bond funds and time deposits.
-The cash, cash equivalents and investments were held for working capital purposes.
+The cash, cash equivalents and short-term investments were held for working capital purposes.
 We have not entered into investments for trading or speculative purposes.
 Due to the short-term nature of these investments, we believe that we do not have any material exposure to changes in the fair value as a result of increases in interest rates.
 Declines in interest rates, however, would reduce future investment income.
-Additionally, our 2021 Loan Agreement provides provided for a \$75 million revolving credit facility with a \$5 million letter-of-credit sublimit.
+Additionally, our 2021 Loan Agreement provided for a \$75 million revolving credit facility with a \$5 million letter-of-credit sublimit.
 Borrowings under the 2021 Loan Agreement bear interest based on a formula using certain market rates.
-No amounts were outstanding under the 2021 Loan Agreement as of June 30, 2023 September 30, 2023.
+No amounts were outstanding under the 2021 Loan Agreement as of September 30, 2023.
 Should interest rates rise, it would cost us more to borrow under the 2021 Loan Agreement.